 Grain-fed dairy is missing vitamin K2, a necessary vitamin for keeping calcium out of your heart.
 So the marketing merit, “heart healthy snack”?
 Nope.
 Let’s move onto the next naughty marketing merit, which is also related to the distinction of grain-fed vs. grass-fed: “Good source of calcium”.
 While consuming grain-fed dairy may help you to reach the recommended daily amount of calcium, you’re honestly just chasing your tail.
 Remember now, grain-fed dairy is missing vitamin K2, the lack of which, causes calcium to not be able to enter your bones.

 Now that we understand that we are strictly talking about the unhealthy aspects of grain-fed, non-fat yogurt, let’s talk about fat.
 The non-fat dairy started to get hyped up in the 40’s when the Ancel Keys lipid hypothesis study came out.
 It’s recently been completely debunked.
 Y’all, there is no need to worry about the saturated fat content of grass-fed, full fat yogurt and other dairy.
 Fat is a necessary macronutrient that our brain and body needs to thrive (and to fight fat).
-That’s why I hear so many of our Body By Butter clients stating the incredible mental clarity they have upon starting to increase their saturated fat intake.
+That’s why I hear so many of my clients stating the incredible mental clarity they have upon starting to increase their saturated fat intake.
 When consuming grass-fed dairy (an important distinction), the demonization of saturated fat falls flat.
 Let’s all vow to ditch our idea of saturated fat being bad, as evidenced by many modern nutritional studies (1, 2, 3).

 The last merits I’ll attempt to debunk: “high in protein” and “rich mouth feel”.
 Non-fat yogurt is made by processing milk to remove the fat, and then adding live cultures to the dairy to turn it into yogurt.
 Non-fat milk protein is often added to boost the protein content (as is true with Greek yogurt), while keeping the fat content low.
 Sugar is added to improve the mouth feel and flavor.
 What we are left with is a highly processed, unnatural, protein and sugar filled frankenfood.
 The way these two merits are achieved is so similar to the MSG/junk food debacle (again, a blog coming soon!).
 If you have to process the sh*t out of something, then stuff it full of an engineered substance just to make palatable what was once a delicious, whole food… I say, “No freakin’ thank you.”
 Calories be damned, I’ll take the full fat dairy, any day.